CAAPIM/apim-charts/charts/portal/README.md

 - Infrastructure Management (`portal.infrastructureManagement.enabled`) now requires `portal.seaweedFs.enabled=true` but no longer requires `portal.intelligence.enabled=true`.
 - Kafka Pod will be installed by default from this release.

+## 2.4.2+patch.1 General Updates
+- This new version of the chart supports API Portal 5.4.1.4
+  - Security Vulnerabilities fixed

 ## 2.4.2 General Updates
 - This new version of the chart supports API Portal 5.4.1.3